Israeli military preparing for possible Lebanon ground incursion, army chief says - KVIA

 Entering into Lebanon “will show them what it means to face a professional, highly skilled and battle-experienced force,” Halevi said.

-The comments come after Israel ramped up its airstrikes in Lebanon and shot down a missile that Hezbollah said it had aimed at the headquarters of Mossad, Israel’s intelligence agency, near Tel Aviv – the first time the Iran-backed militant group has targeted the city.
+The comments come after Israel ramped up its airstrikes in Lebanon and shot down a missile that Hezbollah said it had aimed at the headquarters of Mossad, Israel’s intelligence agency, near Tel Aviv – the first time the Iran-backed militant group has tried to strike so deeply into Israeli territory.

 Earlier, the Israel Defense Forces (IDF) said it was calling up two reserve brigades because of the conflict with Hezbollah.
 Israel’s top general in the north, Ori Gordin, had also warned the military “must be fully prepared for maneuvers.”